kminina/Postman-API-Testing-Petstore-Playground/README.md

 - The response time for each request is within acceptable limits (in case of this collection, defined as 800ms), ensuring the efficient performance of the API.
 - The response body contains the expected data, validating that the API's output aligns with the expected results.

-For the purpose of these tests, I have assumed that the 'petID' parameter is a unique identifier that is automatically generated for each pet profile.
-This allowed me to incorporate the use of a dynamic variable to capture and handle this 'petID' in my collection of calls.
+For the purpose of these tests, I had assumed that the 'petID' parameter is a unique identifier that is automatically generated for each pet profile.
+I then incorporated the use of a dynamic variable 'petID' in my collection environment.
+This made my testing process more efficient by automatically capturing the ID from the initial request, incorporating it into all subsequent requests and therefore optimising the testing workflow.